liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/06-validating-modules-against-the-target-platform.markdown

 - You're depending on a third party library that is not available in the targeted @product@ instance or the current workspace.
-- You're depending on a platform that must be installed in @product@.
+- You're depending on a customized distribution of @product@.

 You'll explore these use cases next.